Full-time Intellectual Property Faculty

 Adjunct FacultyJeffrey D. Harty

-He began his practice in patent prosecution, trademark registration and copyrights, but now focuses most of his efforts on intellectual property litigation.
+He began his practice in patent prosecution, trademark registration and copyright issues, but now focuses most of his efforts on intellectual property litigation.
 Before becoming a patent attorney, he worked as a computer programmer with Andersen Consulting.
 He received his J.D. with high distinction from the University of Iowa College of Law and a B.S. in Industrial Engineering with high distinction from Iowa State University.Donna E. Johns

 serves as an in-house counsel for Iowa State University Research Foundation, Inc.